 These materials are easily available in the home hence making your hardness testing easier.

 You can simply begin by scratching the above-mentioned household objects against the mineral/rock to be determined for hardness.

-You begin with the soft objects such as fingernail with the hardness of 2.
+You begin with soft objects such as fingernails with the hardness of 2.
 Scratch the fingernail against the mineral to be observed.